 State Law requires all full-time students to complete the Immunization Form.
 You have 30 days from the start of classes to provide Health Services with documentation of these vaccines.
 Failure to do so will result in a $80administrative fee and you will not be able to register for next semester classes until proof of documentation has been submitted.
 If you are unable to document your immunizations, University Health Services can provide this service for a fee.
 Please contact University Health Services at (617) 552-3225 if you have any questions.
 The pre-entrance forms and requirements are available online.

 All students enrolled in a degree program, regardless of credit hours, and non-degree students enrolled at least 7 credits will be automatically enrolled and billed for the Student Health Insurance Plan.
 Students who plan to enroll in BC's comprehensive health insurance plan, Blue Cross Blue Shield Student Blue, will be enrolled after registering for classes.
-Insurance coverage is effective August 7, 2018 through August 6, 2019.
-The cost for 2018-2019 is $3,095 (more details available online).
+Insurance coverage is effective August 7, 2019 through August 9, 2020.
+The annual cost is $3,120. (more details available online).
 For more information, please visit Student Services.

 Eagle or Dining Bucks can be used for purchases everywhere the Eagle-One Card is accepted, including on-campus restaurants, many vending and snack machines, contracted food delivery services, Boston College bookstores, residence hall laundry facilities, and off-campus vendors like City Convenience.
 To add money to Eagle or Dining Bucks, log on to your Agora Portal account.
 Your credit card (Visa or MasterCard only) will be charged for the amount you wish to add.

 Are you a veteran?
 If you would like your veteran status noted on the University Information System, please contact Linda Malenfant at email@example.com.